 These two cases will have implications in respect of the transitional provisions of the NHS Pension Scheme for members in the 1995/2008 scheme who were subject to tapering protection or no protection when the new scheme came into force on 1 April 2015.

-As a result of the Supreme Court’s decision, the government has confirmed in a Ministerial Written Statement that it believes that the difference in treatment provided by the transitional arrangements will need to be remedied across all public sector pension schemes including the NHS, civil service, local government, teachers, police and armed forces.
+As a result of the Supreme Court’s decision, the government issued a Ministerial Written Statement on 15 July 2019 confirming that it believes that the difference in treatment provided by the transitional arrangements will need to be remedied across all public sector pension schemes including the NHS, civil service, local government, teachers, police and armed forces.
 The government has indicated that it will approach relevant bodies to initiate discussions and the RCN will be fully engaged in those discussions.

 We will update members when we have more information.
 Our key priority is to ensure that our members have access to good quality, stable and secure pension arrangements now and in the future.

 Please remember, if members are due to retire or their employment is terminated, they only have three months less one day to pursue an age discrimination claim if they believe they have been discriminated against.
 For further information or advice please contact RCN Direct on 0345 772 6100.